Midnight Bourbon: 2022: Four-Year-Old Season

 Midnight Bourbon made his first start of 2022 in the Louisiana Stakes against his familiar rival Mandaloun, in which he came a close second only 3/4 of a length behind Mandaloun.

 Midnight Bourbon prepared to make his next start in the $20 million Saudi Cup where he would face Mandaloun again as well as a quality field of international runners including the previous year's winner Mishriff.

 "It's all there.
 It really is," his trainer Steve Asmussen said.
 "He has an elite level of talent without finishing it off.
 It leaves a lot for us moving forward.
 As accomplished as he is, or as lacking as his résumé is with the wins, he is still in a physical and mental development that I think allows for him to possibly end up being the best horse in training in the world this year.
 I am hoping beyond hope, and expect, that he's waiting for the Saudi Cup stage to put it all together perfectly."

 Midnight Bourbon finished a close third in the race behind Emblem Road and Country Grammer, and jockey Joel Rosario said, "I thought he ran really well.
 It was probably a little bit different with him, but he showed heart.
 He did great."

 Midnight Bourbon made his next start in the Dubai World Cup, where he finished fifth behind the winner Country Grammer.

+Midnight Bourbon suddenly died at Churchill Downs on 17 April 2022 from "acute gastrointestinal" distress, three hours after a five-furlong workout.

 Pedigree

+Midnight Bourbon is inbred 4S × 4D to the stallion Seattle Slew, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.